COUNTY 8 BALL CH

 potential host with a table.

-the host in each region will be the player with the lowest seeding (1 being the
+host, the host in each region will be the player with the lowest seeding (1

 LAG